-CAVs in tandem with Mobility as a Service, micro and e-mobility elements are forming part of the future mobility technology framework.
+CAVs in tandem with micro and e-mobility elements are forming part of the future mobility technology framework.
 We will enable the operation of future mobility technologies on WA transport infrastructure.

-- + ITS Technology Plan. - + Guidelines For Trials of Automated Vehicles in Australia 2020.12 - + Main Roads process for Automated and Non-Conforming Vehicles.
+- + Guidelines For Trials of Automated Vehicles in Australia 2023.12 - + Main Roads process for Automated and Non-Conforming Vehicles. - + C-ITS Roadmap. - + The regulatory framework for automated vehicles in Australia 2022.